Search

 Songkran, Thailand (& Thingyan, Myanmar)

-From April 13th-15th of every year the entirety of Thailand becomes drenched as it plays host to the world’s largest water fight.
-A celebration of the Thai New Year and symbolising purification from all the negatives of the year that has passed, Songkran sees locals and tourists alike take up arms in the form of water pistols, buckets and hoses before soaking each and every person that crosses their path.
-Chiang Mai in the north of Thailand sees the country’s most extravagant celebrations of the festival erupt in street after street of aquatic chaos and smiling faces.
-Myanmar celebrates its national equivalent, Thingyan, at the same time of year.
+From April 13th-15th of every year Thailand becomes drenched as it plays host to the world’s largest water fight.
+A celebration of the Thai New Year and symbolising purification, Songkran is cathartic and so much fun.
+Locals and tourists alike take aim with water pistols and buckets to drench everyone who crosses their path.
+Chiang Mai, in the north, sees the most extravagant festival celebrations unfold in street after street of aquatic chaos.

 Dia de los Muertos (Day of the Dead), Mexico